dotnet-campus/dotnetCampus.LatestCSharpFeatures/README.md

 If you wish to participate in the development of the project, you are very welcome!
 You can Fork this repository and then submit a Pull Request.

 Thank you for your support and help with dotnetCampus.LatestCSharpFeatures!

-Note, you should still output this in a Markdown code block so I can directly copy this document.